cikitime/LIM-Net/README.md

 # LIM-Net
-Lightweight Method for Interactive 3D Medical Image Segmentation
+Lightweight Method for Interactive 3D Medical Image Segmentation.
+The code will be coming soon.